BGI-Qingdao/HAST/README.md

 ```

-* However ,to get more flexible, I recommand you to run this step by step  !!!
+* one-step execution is allowed, but step-by-step running is recommended !!!

-* There is separeta README in each step folder.
+* Each step folder contains individual README.

 # run HSAT for 10X Genomics Linked Reads

 see https://github.com/BGI-Qingdao/HAST410GX

-# run HAST for TGS reads
+# run HAST for TGS long reads (PacBio or Nanopore)

 see https://github.com/BGI-Qingdao/HAST4TGS